 All of these things are true.
 But that doesn’t mean we stop trying.

-Last week, we did this unit on how children learn again, for a new group of women.
+Last week, a new a new group of women went through this unit on how children learn.
 Only I wasn’t teaching this time.
 One of the older mothers who had already been through my class was now the teacher, teaching young moms what she had already been taught.

 She digressed from the prescribed class material to tell this story.